Translational Health Sciences

 - treatment of nephrotic syndrome

-- management of pleural disease
+- management of pleural disease.

-Extensive national and international research collaborations contribute to a first-class working environment in which to undertake interdisciplinary research and teaching.
+These studies are complemented by translational clinical studies, engaging both clinical and preclinical scientists.
+Our extensive national and international collaborations both in industry and academia contribute to a first-class working environment in which to undertake interdisciplinary research and teaching.

 Information for international students